AEADataEditor/aeadataeditor.github.io/_next/policy/protocol-3rd-party-replication.md

+---
-# Policy and Protocol for Third-party Verifications
+title: Policy and Protocol for Third-party Verifications
+layout: withtoc
+---

 This protocol describes how third parties can, at the request of the AEA Data Editor, conduct a reproducibility check of materials that are part of an AEA publication.